gmu-swe/phosphor/README.md

 ### Driver

-The Phosphor driver can be used apply Phosphor instrumentation to Java classes in a Java installation, directory, or archive.
+The Phosphor driver can be used to apply Phosphor instrumentation to Java classes in a Java installation, directory, or archive.
-If you have built Phosphor according to the directions described above in the section ["Building Phosphor"](#Building-Phosphor), then the driver JAR will be available at `phosphor-driver/target/phosphor-driver-0.1.0-SNAPSHOT.jar` relative to the root of this project.
+If you have built Phosphor according to the directions described above in the section ["Building Phosphor"](#Building-Phosphor), then the driver JAR will be available at `phosphor-driver/target/phosphor-driver-VERSION.jar` relative to the root of this project.
 The latest snapshot of the driver JAR is available at the [Sonatype OSS Repository Hosting (OSSRH)](https://oss.sonatype.org/content/repositories/snapshots/edu/gmu/swe/phosphor/).
 The driver JAR can also be acquired using the Maven dependency: